alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

   Fact - There is no accepetd definition of matrix multiplication of dimensions other than two!

-  - Hadamard product you rarely need, though internally computer implementation maybe using these for optimisation. it is a special case of element wise multiplication of matrices of same dimension and used in multiplying the gradient vector.It is reffered in Michel Neilsen famous book in writing out the Error of a layer wrto pervious layers. http://neuralnetworksanddeeplearning.com/chap2.html.
+  - Hadamard product you may need.
+It is a special case of element wise multiplication of matrices of same dimension.
+It is used in the magic of converting index notation to Matrix notation.
+You can survive without it,but you cannot conver to Matrix notation without understanding how.It is reffered in Michel Neilsen famous book [Neural Networks and Deep Learning Michel Neilsen] in writing out the Error of a layer wrto pervious layers.

 - Calculus, the concept of Derivatives,Parial Derivatives, Gradient, Matrix Calculus, Jacobian Matrix